Skip to main content

 3. Pro-inflammatory Cytokine Release ∞ These activated macrophages, along with the adipocytes themselves, secrete a host of inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).

 These circulating cytokines have systemic effects.
 They directly interfere with insulin signaling in muscle and liver cells by activating inflammatory pathways like the NF-κB (Nuclear Factor kappa-B) pathway.
 Activation of NF-κB can phosphorylate the insulin receptor substrate (IRS-1) at serine residues, which inhibits its normal function and blocks the downstream insulin signaling cascade.
-This is a primary molecular link between the inflammation originating in and the systemic insulin resistance that characterizes the hypogonadal state.
+This is a primary molecular link between the inflammation originating in adipose tissue and the systemic insulin resistance that characterizes the hypogonadal state.

 Tissue Key Molecular Dysfunction Resulting Pathophysiology